 Salvation can be evidenced without us even trying.
 A missionary in Africa was so filled with the Holy Spirit that He poured out of him, resurrecting a young girl.
 This is the sort of lifestyle Johnson claims should be standard for Christians.

 Beyond that, being “filled with the Spirit” in Ephesians 5:8 now becomes a literal command that can be measured.
-This story and what it teaches imply that a believer can have the Holy Spirit, but He may only partially fill them.
+This story and its teaching imply that a believer can have the Holy Spirit, but He may only partially fill them.
 We will only know we’re “filled with the Spirit” when the supernatural happens around us.

 These examples, and many more to be found across Bethel’s teachings, share one thing in common.
 All of them place the greatest emphasis on the supernatural.
 The supernatural is required to give the gospel, and demonstrating enough of it even guarantees that people will be saved.
 And the supernatural lifestyle necessary to give the gospel is the same one that confirms our own salvation.
 If we truly have the Holy Spirit inside of us, we should always expect Him to work miracles through us.
 Based on Bethel’s teachings, this is the core of the gospel and salvation.